From A Wiki of Ice and Fire

 |Played by||Iwan Rheon|

 Ramsay Snow is the bastard son of Lord Roose Bolton.
 He is known as the Bastard of Bolton and the Bastard of the Dreadfort.
 Ramsay considers himself a true Bolton despite his birth and is highly resentful of his baseborn status, referring to himself proudly as the trueborn scion of the Dreadfort and violently correcting those who refer to him otherwise.

 Ramsay has a group of men-at-arms who stand high in his favor and follow him loyally, although their true allegiance lies with Lord Roose.
 They are called the "Bastard's Boys", though never within their or Ramsay's hearing, and are just as depraved as Ramsay.
 Ramsay's personal steed is named Blood, and he keeps a pack of female hunting hounds which Theon Greyjoy refers to as the Bastard's girls.

 Appearance and Character

-Ramsay is an ugly man, even when dressed finely.
+Ramsay is an ugly young man, even when dressed finely.
 He is big boned and slope shouldered, with a fleshiness indicating he will be fat later in life.
 Ramsay's skin is pink and blotchy, his nose broad, his hair long and dark and dry.
 Although his mouth is small, Ramsay's lips are wide and meaty, wormy looking, and he smiles a wet-lipped smile.
 His distinctive eyes resemble Roose's - small, close-set, and oddly pale, like two chips of dirty ice.
 Ramsay sometimes wears a garnet cut in the shape of a drop of blood in his right ear.

 Ramsay is a sadist; he is cruel, savage and wild, taking delight in torturing others.
 He is quite fond of the old Bolton custom of flaying their enemies alive.